 Policy Reminder: A meeting was held to discuss the behavior and the student was reminded of the policy.

-Residence Hall Contract Termination: It may be determined that the severity of the incident or the repeated violations of the individual is in direct conflict with the purpose of the residence halls and the removal of the student is in the best interest of the student and/or the community.
+Residence Hall Contract Termination: It was determined that the severity of the incident or the repeated violations of the individual is in direct conflict with the purpose of the residence halls and the removal of the student is in the best interest of the student and/or the community.
 When a residence hall contract is terminated for conduct reasons, the student will:

-Restitution: Student is required to pay financial compensation in cases such as theft or destruction of property.
+Restitution: A resident is required to pay financial compensation in cases such as theft or destruction of property.
 The assessed cost to be paid may be in addition to other sanctions.
 Billing for physical damages, clean-up and/or repairs will be assessed by Residence Life and charged to the student’s university account.

 It may be determined that the severity of an incident is in direct conflict with the purpose of the residence halls and the temporary removal of the student is in the best interest for the safety of other community members.
 The duration of the residence hall suspension will be until the conclusion of the university conduct process.

 It may be determined, due to the severity of an incident, the students involved must have no contact with one another.
 No contact includes, but is not limited to, contact in person, in writing, by computer, by telephone or through another person (with the exception of law enforcement or the courts).
-At times a No Contact Order may mean a student will need to move temporarily to another residence hall environment.
-No Contact Orders will be given to the students in writing by a university staff member.
+At times a No Contact Directive may mean a student will need to move temporarily to another residence hall environment.
+No Contact Directives will be given to the students in writing by a university staff member.

-Depending on the severity of the alleged violation or persistent violation of residence hall policies, students may be referred to Student Conduct and Community Standards (SCCS) for adjudication through the university conduct system.
+Depending on the severity of the alleged violation or persistent violation of residence hall policies, residents may be referred to Student Conduct and Community Standards (SCCS) for adjudication through the university conduct system.
 Some referrals may also result in the student’s residence hall contract being terminated.
 These behaviors include, but are not limited to:

 Residence Life will contact parents or legal guardians in the event of health and safety concerns or when their student is under 21 years of age and has violated the alcohol or drug policy.

-Students involved in residence hall incidents, whether found responsible or not, will have a record of the incident and summary of all actions on file while the student is enrolled at UW-River Falls and for seven years past their last date of attendance.
+Students involved in residence hall incidents, whether found responsible or not, will have a record of the incident and summary of all actions on file while the student is enrolled at UWRF and for seven years past their last date of attendance.
 Some records may be held longer depending on the nature of the incident.
 A student’s file will be available only to the student, the Office of Student Conduct and Community Standards (SCCS), and Residence Life.